ojayWillow/goat-data-analyst/PAIN_POINTS.md

 - [ ] Validate required columns before analysis

 **Estimated Time**: 2 days
-**Priority**: 🔴 CRITICAL
+**Priority**: ðŸ”´ CRITICAL

 ---

-### 3. Testing Coverage ⚠️
+### 3. Testing Coverage âš ï¸
 **Current State**: Only manual testing, no automated tests

 **Pain Points**:
-- ❌ No unit tests for core functions
+- âŒ No unit tests for core functions
-- ❌ No edge case coverage
+- âŒ No edge case coverage
-- ❌ Untested with large files (100k+ rows)
+- âŒ Untested with large files (100k+ rows)
-- ❌ Untested with weird encodings (UTF-16, ISO-8859)
+- âŒ Untested with weird encodings (UTF-16, ISO-8859)
-- ❌ Untested with missing/malformed data
+- âŒ Untested with missing/malformed data
-- ❌ No regression testing (new features break old ones)
+- âŒ No regression testing (new features break old ones)

 **Impact**: **HIGH** - Will break in production with real-world data **Risk**: Bugs discovered by users, not developers